STRIDES-Codes/ACT/README.md

 ```

 ### Local install
-If you wish to install a local copy of **ACT**, then you can run [this](https://raw.githubusercontent.com/STRIDES-Codes/ACT/VK/utils/autocontainer-setup.sh) script in our repo.
-We highly recommend using our docker image for running **ACT**.
+If you wish to install a local copy of **ACT**, then you can run [this script](https://raw.githubusercontent.com/STRIDES-Codes/ACT/VK/utils/autocontainer-setup.sh) in our repository.
+We highly recommend using our Docker image for running **ACT**.

 ## Usage